gpstar81/GPStar-proton-pack/OPERATION.md

 The EEPOM LED Menu can be used to configure different LED setups for your Proton Pack.
 All changes can be saved directly to the Proton Pack EEPROM and will be loaded automatically even if you turn off the power to your devices.

 To access the EEPROM LED Menu System, hold the `Intensify Button` down and toggle the right hand `Top Toggle` button 5 times.
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM LED Menu System.
+The Neutrona Wand barrel and all the Proton Pack LEDs will light up to the default Spectral Custom colours when you enter the EEPROM LED Menu.

 `The EEPROM LED Menu System can only be reached while both the Neutrona Wand and Proton Pack are powered down.`